homestar92/ring-lardner-transcriptions/The Story of a Wonder Man.md

 “There is no ice,” I said one evening to Bera Grudge, who had inquired how we were doing. ““We ought to have some ice.”

-“‘Ring for a bellboy,” was her view of the episode.
+“Ring for a bellboy,” was her view of the episode.

 Perhaps I ought to explain, before proceeding, that hockey was not played quite the same in those days as it is now.
 The players numbered only two and their positions were, respectively, Go Way Back and Sit Down.
 The records will bear me out when I say that I was best Sit Down Princeton ever had, not even barring F. Scott Fitzgerald.